AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 of such calls will have at least one critical issue.

-In more realistic conditions such calls are often nested or parallelized that adds triples amount of code, complexity, and chances to make mistake.
+In more realistic conditions such calls are often nested or parallelized that triples amount of code, complexity, and chances to make mistake.
 And we did not even think of possible deadlocks in `MyService` yet!

 ## Goals for New Approaches